Fox's Book of Martyrs

 As

-following manner, making their cruelty regular, systematic, and progressive.
+together, in the following manner, making their cruelty regular, systematic,

 They